 LEGAL PATHWAYS TO ADOPTION

 Author Crystal Perkins explains that in both major types of adoption (domestic and international), there are essentially two legal pathways to a successful adoption: Agency adoptions and independent adoptions.
-Keep reading, and/or check out this article, which succinctly highlights the differences between the two.

 Think of adoption agencies as the middle ground between birth parents and adoptive parents.
 Agencies are either local public agencies (depending on the state, they may be called foster care, child welfare, or social services) or licensed private agencies (which is legal in most states and in many countries).

 An independent adoption (also called direct placement or private adoption) occurs when prospective adoptive parents and birth parents have found one another on their own, through no intervention of any agency, legal professional, or caseworker.
 Most states allow independent adoptions, and some agencies will even help with placement.
 Independent adoption can be facilitated in one of three ways: by an attorney, by an adoption facilitator, or on your own with the help of in-country professionals (this last one is rare and is done only in the case of a small minority of international adoptions).
 Each of these options offers varying degrees of risk.
 Choose carefully based on what level of risk you are comfortable with.
 Read Perkins’ full article (“What Are the Different Types of Adoption?”) for a complete breakdown of which risk you might be most comfortable with.
-For more information on adoption facilitators—a highly controversial method that isn’t always endorsed by those in the adoption community—see these articles:

 Are you ready to pursue a domestic infant adoption?
 Click here to connect with a compassionate, experienced adoption professional who can help get you started on the journey of a lifetime.